StevKast/Congressional-District-Mapping/README.md

 - The main issue is that the districts that are being generated are not continous.
 ...There seems to be a correlation between the balance of populations and degree of a district being contiguous.
 The more balanced the populations are, the less contiguous a district is.

+For full algorithm explanation with complete documentation, please see `lloyd_fixed_split.py`.
+This python script is fully commented and you should be able to follow the algorithm closely.

 ### Shortest Splitline Algorithm
 Folder: Splitline.